 The Selin’s Grove Brewing Company is on the ground floor of the Mansion in the governor’s old kitchen.
 The cozy atmosphere, locally-grown foods and, of course, fantastic micro brews account for why the pub consistently rates as one of the top ten brew pubs in the world by beer aficionados.

-Just down the street, BJ’s Steak & Rib House is a veritable institution with its mouth-watering dry-aged steaks and now boasting the only fresh oyster bar for miles.
+Just down the street, BJ’s M Street Tavern & Oyster Bar is a veritable institution with its mouth-watering dry-aged steaks and now boasting the only fresh oyster bar for miles.

 The Kind Café bustles with locals anytime of the day.
-And with its fresh salads and sandwiches, enriching smoothees and foamy lattes, it’s easy to understand why.
+And with its fresh salads and sandwiches, enriching smoothies and foamy lattes, it’s easy to understand why.

-Go to Emma’s Food for Life for local seasonal food in a laid-back setting, and if you prefer a more raucous college-bar atmosphere (and great food!), head to Bot’s Tavern.
+Go to Deo’s Latin Cuisine for great Latin twists in a laid-back setting, and if you prefer a more raucous college-bar atmosphere (and great food!), head to Bot’s Tavern.

-Infused with old-world charm, Isabella’s is housed in the former M&T bank building.
+Infused with old-world charm, Isabella Ristorante is housed in the former M&T bank building.
 The original bank vault sits inside the bar, making it the ideal place to make a “withdrawal” of fried calamari and shrimp fradiavolo complimented by a glass of chardonnay.

 They’re at the corner of Market and Pine Streets, a location that is home of the Selinsgrove Commons, an old-fashioned, beautifully landscaped ‘center of town’ that will host musical performances in the pavilion and will lead you toward the newly-renovated library.

 Maybe you want to spend the day shopping the charming and uniquely stocked stores.
 Antique lovers should check out The Firehouse Market Place, 38 South Thrift Store, or The Mustard Seed which are filled to the brim for those who seek a good find.
-Little House Antiques is a short trek north.
 And The Cottage on Pine is surely the most comfortable and adorable antique shop you’ve ever seen!
 You can also stop by Remember When and Shady Pines Primitives for handmade crafts and other decorations or the Pink Pin Up Resale Boutique.